AsaiToshiya/nostr-toybox/README.md

 ![](featured.jpg)

-Nostr Toybox is a collection of micro-apps for Nostr.
+Nostr Toybox is a collection of micro-apps and POCs for Nostr.

 ## bookmark